-When you think about waste removal services, chances are recycling or environmental factors might not be the first thing that springs to mind.
-You may find it surprising that many skip hire companies are very green when it comes to matters of domestic waste, ensuring that waste is properly recycled or reused, rather than filling landfill sites, which, according to UK estimated statistics will be filled by 2022.
+When you think about waste removal services, chances are recycling or environmental factors and eco-friendly options might not be the first thing that springs to mind.
+You may find it surprising that many skip hire companies are very green and environmentally-minded when it comes to matters of domestic waste, ensuring that waste is properly recycled or reused, rather than filling landfill sites, which, according to UK estimated statistics will be filled by 2022.

-Taking this into account, it makes sense to look to hire a skip company who acknowledge environmental factors and want to reduce their negative impact.
+Taking this into account, it makes sense to look to hire a skip company which acknowledges environmental factors and wants to reduce their negative impact to be more eco-friendly.
 If you’re planning to get rid of landfill or domestic waste, it’s great to consider what you can do to divert your waste from the landfill and ensure it’s recycled.

-Other than being highly rewarding, there are many more benefits to recycling, including the fact that it is extremely cost effective.
-Skip hire is an extremely cheap way to remove substantial amounts of waste, particularly when you factor in the additional costs the provider will take on such as travel time, insurance and skip permits.
+Other than being highly rewarding, there are many more benefits to being eco-friendly and recycling, including the fact that it is extremely cost-effective.
+As well as being eco-friendly, skip hire is an extremely cheap way to remove substantial amounts of waste, particularly when you factor in the additional costs the provider will take on such as travel time, insurance and skip permits.
 Suchlike, it’s integral that skip firms reduce their disposal costs as much as possible with the assistance of recycling.

 The amount of waste that can be recycled varies depending on the items placed in the skip, but the majority of common materials including metal, wood, and glass can be recycled.
 Official figures vary due to the fact that they are very much dependent on each bin’s content, but most skip hire companies tend to produce a rate of over 80%.
-It may be surprising to many, but skip hire is an increasingly environmentally friendly way of disposing of waste.
-Here are some handy pointers to help you optimise your skip usage all while keeping it environmentally friendly.
+It may be surprising, but skip hire is an increasingly environmentally friendly way of disposing of waste.
+Here are some handy pointers to help you optimise your skip usage all while keeping it eco-friendly.

 Surprising to many, not all plastics are recyclable as not all are created equally.
 Plastic is actually divided into seven categories but falls into two types: thermoset and thermoplastics.
 The factor that separates them is the temperature that it’s heated to when being made.
 Annually, we buy around 3.7 million tonnes of plastic products, and much of this plastic inevitably ends up in landfill.
 The reasoning for this is because it’s not currently able to be recycled or individuals haven’t taken it to be recycled.
 Common plastics that people don’t realise can be recycled include polystyrene, water bottles, and cling film.
 Plastics that are non-recyclable include plastic bin bags, straws and in most cases disposable coffee cups.